PaddlePaddle/PaddleCFD/examples/ventilation_cavity/README.md

 ![Successfully run](https://github.com/lypUCAS/PaddleCFD/blob/develop/examples/ventilation_cavity/image/run.png)
 ***
 ## 5.Result
-下图展示了TransKAN模型的通气空泡回转体未来长时段侧向力（矩）脉动量的预示结果与真实结果的比较，It can be seen that the predicted curve aligns well with the true curve in terms of overall pulsation frequency.
-Moreover, the phase and amplitude within each pulsation cycle are basically synchronized with the true curve.
-This indicates strong agreement between the predictions and true results, demonstrating the excellent temporal prediction capability of the TransKAN model.
+The figure below shows a comparison between the predicted and true values of long-term lateral force (torque) pulsations of the cavitating axisymmetric body using the TransKAN model.
+It can be seen that the predicted curve aligns well with the true curve in terms of overall pulsation frequency.
+Moreover, the phase and amplitude within each pulsation cycle are largely synchronized with the true curve, indicating strong agreement between the predictions and the actual results.
+This demonstrates the excellent temporal prediction capability of the TransKAN model.
 ![F](https://github.com/lypUCAS/PaddleCFD/blob/develop/examples/ventilation_cavity/image/F.jpg) ![T](https://github.com/lypUCAS/PaddleCFD/blob/develop/examples/ventilation_cavity/image/T.jpg)
 ***
 ## 6.Reference